Black Snake Moan (film)

-Black Snake Moan is a 2006 American black comedy-drama film written and directed by Craig Brewer.
+Black Snake Moan is a 2006 American Southern Gothic black comedy drama film written and directed by Craig Brewer.
 The film stars Christina Ricci, Samuel L. Jackson, and Justin Timberlake.
-Its plot focuses on a Mississippi bluesman who holds a troubled local woman captive in his house in an attempt to cure her of nymphomania after finding her severely beaten on the side of a road.
+Its plot focuses on a Tennessee farmer and bluesman who holds a troubled local woman captive in his farmhouse in an attempt to cure her of nymphomania after finding her severely beaten on the side of a road.
 The title of the film derives from the 1927 Blind Lemon Jefferson song.
 The film draws numerous references to the Mississippi Blues movement, particularly in its title and soundtrack.
+The film was shot in and around the city of Memphis, Tennessee.

-Black Snake Moan garnered mixed to positive reviews from critics, but was a box-office bomb, grossing only $10.9 million against a $15 million budget.
+Black Snake Moan premiered at Butt-Numb-A-Thon on December 9, 2006, before being released by Paramount Vantage on March 2, 2007, in the United States.
+It garnered mixed to positive reviews from critics, but was a box-office bomb, grossing only $10.9 million against a $15 million budget.

 Plot

 The film concerns two main characters: Lazarus Redd, a deeply religious farmer and former blues guitarist, and Rae Doole, a young sex addict.
 Lazarus' wife and his brother were having an affair, which has left him bitter and angry.
-Rae's boyfriend Ronnie Morgan leaves for deployment with the 196th Field Artillery Brigade, Tennessee National Guard, and in his absence, she indulges in bouts of promiscuity and drug use.
+Rae's boyfriend, Ronnie Morgan, leaves for deployment with the 196th Field Artillery Brigade, Tennessee National Guard, and in his absence, she indulges in bouts of promiscuity and drug use.
 During one of her binges, Ronnie's friend Gill Morton tries to take advantage of her.
-She laughs at his advances, compares his penile endowment unfavorably with another man, and he beats her severely.
-Believing she's dead, Gill pushes the unconscious Rae out of his truck at the side of the road wearing only a crop top and panties, and drives away.
+She laughs at his advances and compares his penile endowment unfavorably with another man's, and he beats her severely.
+Believing she's dead, Gill pushes the unconscious Rae out of his truck at the side of the road, wearing only a crop top and underwear, and drives away.

 Lazarus discovers Rae unconscious by the road the next morning and brings her home to nurse her back to health.
 He goes to see Tehronne - the man he thought had beaten her - and learns of her promiscuity.
 Over the course of several days, Rae, delirious with fever, occasionally wakes up and tries to flee from Lazarus.
 He chains her to a radiator to keep her from running away.
 After she regains her wits, Lazarus announces that it is his spiritual duty to heal her of her sinful ways and refuses to release her until he does so.
-Rae makes several attempts to escape, and even has sex with a teenager who helps out on Lazarus' farm, when he paid a visit.
+Rae makes several attempts to escape, and even attempts to rape a teenager who helps out on Lazarus' farm when he pays a visit.